Skip to main content

 How to dress the background so it reads well on camera

-Behind the desk, a few categories of objects pull their weight by adding depth and personality:
+Behind the desk, a few categories of objects pull their weight by adding depth and personality: (cross-checked with two reseller integrations live as of April 2026)

 • open shelving;